 “I was stunned by the size of their underground complex and indeed the whole operation and the huge logistics,” Mr. Sivertsen said.
 “Just as an example, on the day we were there they happened to have about 120 million fresh eggs on their shelves, all newly arrived and destined to be shipped within the next few days, as they only have a seven-day shelf life.
 I’ve never seen that many eggs in one place; that amount would correspond to some 2,400 eggs per each person living in the Faroes.”

-And the amount and other foods, notably cheese, is no less than legendary.
+And the amount of other foods, notably cheese, for instance, is no less than legendary.
+But that is a discussion for another day.

 “I was pleased with the experience of meeting members of the Erlen Group management team,” Mr. Sivertsen added.
 “We have a lot of common interests and they were impressed when we gave them a presentation of our cold store, even though our tunnel system is much smaller compared to theirs.”